-very well researched and very professionally edited.
+and very professionally edited.
 The composition and graphics are the best I have ever seen in ANY eBook on any subject anywhere.
+You can download it HERE.

 Biodiesel use continues to grow and grow every year as the world learns "the hard way" that alternative fuels are going to be a fact of life now and in the future.
 As people continue to see a steady rise in fossil fuels and are educated on topics like global warming, peak oil, etc. you will see biodiesel becoming more and more popular.
 Jatropha use as a feedstock continues to rise especially in areas which are semi-arid in nature where food crops will not grow well.
 Oil Palm use, the crop with the highest oil content, continues to grow also.
 Slowly, but steadily, biodiesel is moving into the mainstream.

-The only "growing pains" that I have heard about are some people cutting down virgin rainforests to plant oil crops and the price of the oil has risen substantially due to "supply and demand".
+The only "growing pains" that I have heard about are some people cutting down virgin rainforests to plant oil crops.
+In India, some jatropha plants did not yield as much oil if propagated via seeds.
+The seeds are poisonous and there have been instances of people eating them.
+Jatropha is banned in South Africa.
 Hopefully, governments will step in and curb the cutting of the rainforests.
 And maybe the supply and demand problem will fix itself too with increased production.
 Although, with the increase in popularity of biodiesel, we may never be able to keep up with production.
 I just hope it does not get as bad as the solar panel industry which is much too expensive for most people to participate in.
 Maybe we'll have to switch to a more productive feedstock like algae.
 Here's an email from one of my readers who is knowledgeable on the subject...

 There was a program entitled "Renewable Energy: Innovations for a new Era" on the History Channel's "Modern Marvels" program.
 It aired September 20, 2006.
 One part of the program dealt with how Power plants are looking at how they can minimize their carbon output thereby reducing greenhouse gases.
 The Redhawk power plant in Arizona (owned by Arizona Public Service) installed a pilot project to use algae growing tubes for processing a small portion of its waste heat water and carbon dioxide, with the by-product of biofuel in the bargain.
 Here is a screen shot from the program of the growing tubes: